viamrobotics/docs/docs/_index.md

 <div class="max-page">
   <p>
     Welcome to the Viam Documentation!
+TEST
     Viam is a complete software platform for {{< glossary_tooltip term_id="smart-machine" text="smart machines">}} that runs on Linux and macOS and supports a wide variety of popular systems, including:
   </p>
 </div>